HobbitLong/CMC/README.md

 ## Momentum Contrast and Instance Discrimination

-I have implemented and tested MoCo and InsDis on a ImageNet100 subset:
+I have implemented and tested MoCo and InsDis on a ImageNet100 subset (but the code allows one to train on full ImageNet simply by setting the flag `--dataset imagenet`):

 The pre-training stage: